rahv/FallenLondon-ConversionCalculator/README.md

 of Prisoner's Honey and will use up 4 actions for conversion.
 The second mode will calculate that you need 1000 Drops and convert these in 2 actions.

-Fallen London</a> is FailBetterGames (http://www.failbettergames.com).
+Fallen London has been published by FailBetterGames (http://www.failbettergames.com).
 All the wonderfully bizarre names for items appearing here are their intellectual property.

 For discussions on the game check out the official forums at http://community.failbettergames.com or the Fallen